 - For German: Please see the German instructor--Prof. David Nagle (firstname.lastname@example.org).

 Students in our programs have exciting opportunities for professional and personal enrichment, such as:

 - Study abroad for a semester or a year, perhaps at Oxford, Cambridge, or in Spain or France.

-- Attend workshops and readings by professional poets and fiction writers.
+- Workshops and readings by professional poets and fiction writers.

 - Student/faculty literary journal Promethia.

 - Walden Weekend, an annual opportunity to commune with nature and focus on writing and literature.